ExodusMovement/Nsolvejs/README.md

 ```

 #### `Nsolvejs.Stats`
-Here is exposed the statistical methods:
+Here is exposed the statistical methods, this a application of Linear Algebra methods.

 ```js
 var data = [